chasedooley/enthusiastic-planet/index.md

     actions:
     - label: Learn More
       url: "/features"
+  - title: Grading
+    content: From rough-to-finished grade to new development, or if you have a preexisting drainage issue, we can find a solution for you!
+    image: "/images/grading3.png"
+    actions: []
+  - title: Sodding
+    content: Get instant satisfaction with lush, green grass!
+    image: "/images/sodding2.png"
+    actions: []
+  - title: Irrigation
+    content: We offer many solutions in our irrigation service - from design and install to maintenance.
+    image: "/images/irrigation.png"
+    actions: []
+  - title: Lawn Care
+    content: Keep your lawn healthy and maintained.
+From mowing, trimming, aerating, and fertilizing, we've got you covered!
+    image: "/images/lawncare2.png"
+    actions: []
   - title: Snow Removal
     content: 'We offer residential and commercial snow and ice removal.
 Keep yourself out of the elements: hire the professionals to do it!'